zongruxie4/PuppyGit/http_service_api.md

 ## Video tutorials
-<a href="https://www.patreon.com/posts/puppygit-tasker-122757862">Enable Service and pull/push via Tasker when entering/leaving an app</a><br>
+<a href="https://www.patreon.com/posts/puppygit-tasker-122757862">Enable http service and request pull/push by Tasker when entering/leaving an app</a><br>

-* Note: You can use other automation tools which support send http request instead the Tasker. *
+*Note: You can use other automation tools which support send http request instead the Tasker.*
+*Note: If has conflicts, you must go to PuppyGit resolve and stage them, else you will not be able pull/push by the http api.*

 ---